Visyond/website-hugo/site/content/faq/faq-page-title.md

           - answer: >-
               <strong>Visyond and BI Tools are not directly comparable:</strong>
               they are two different types of applications with different focus.
-              Visyond has general BI Functionalities.
-BI Tools cannot do what Visyond does.
+              Visyond has general BI functionalities.
+BI Tools alone cannot do what Visyond does.
         faqSectionSubTitle: Visyond and BI Tools are not directly comparable
       - answersList:
           - answer: >-
               <strong>Models and visualizations use the same data
-              source.</strong> Dashboards and calculators are connected directly to your spreadsheet models without additional data preparation, processing and migrations.
+              source.</strong> Dashboards and calculators are connected directly to your spreadsheets without additional data preparation, processing and migrations.
           - answer: >-
               <strong>Not only backward-looking.</strong> Build forward-looking